techidaily/site-unlock-android/source/_posts/the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-tecno-camon-20-pro-5g-device-by-drfone-android.md

 If you are still unable to unlock your device, you may need to follow the solutions below.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zgwn5kVI5V4?si=1j6j4OuSSndFieXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Way 2.
 Unlocking Forgotten Password on Android Phones Using Dr.Fone Screen Unlock

 Dr.Fone is an all-in-one tool that allows you to completely recover lost files from your Android device and unlock Android forgotten passwords.
 This cross-platform software can unlock a phone on which you forgot the Android password.
 This inbuilt feature allows you to remove the Android forgotten password while safeguarding your Android device's data files.
 Above all, as the best [phone unlocking software](https://tools.techidaily.com/wondershare-dr-fone-unlock-android-screen/), it is cost-effective and easy to use.